svangordon/atlas-v2/_episodes/13-classify-zones-explanation.md

 ---
-title: "classifyZones Overview"
+title: "Overview of classifyZones"
-teaching: 0
+teaching: 10
-exercises: 0
+exercises: 10
 questions:
 - How do we make our own choices for `classifyZones`?
 objectives:
 - Learn how to make our own version of `classifyZones`
 keypoints:
 - We must save our own version of `classifyZones`
 - We make changes in the classifyZones function to use different years, different label images, and so forth.
 ---

 ## Classify Zones